martinlaursen97/project-calculator/README.md

 - Create the database with the mysql scripts from the sql folder
 - Set your environment variables to: url (jdbc:mysql://127.0.0.1:3306/alphasolutions?serverTimezone=UTC), user (your mysql username), password (your mysql password).
 - Run the program
-- Use: username: admin@hotmail.dk, password: 123321, to login with, or create your own users in the database.
+- Use: email: admin@hotmail.dk, password: 123321, to login with, or create your own users in the database.

 ## Contributing to Kalkulationsværktøj
 1. Fork this repository.